Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 I awake with a start, jolted awake by the world-shattering sound of thunder.
 For a moment, I'm in my little room back in Dir (village), awoken by a Kwin (Gulf) thunderstorm.
 Upon returning senses and that all too familiar pain in my gut, I'm reminded that those comforts are long gone.
 There's a light knock.
 With a grunt I pull myself up, letting my stiffness distract me from the stabbing in my gut.

 "Yes?"
 I manage to say with more confidence than I felt.
 The door opens and a shaggy-dressed person steps just inside and stands with a respectful pose.
-They seem to be Min Vigin
+They seem to be Min Vigin. *Do I have a Min Vigin on my staff?* Acutely aware of my messy I wait for them to speak.

+""

 ## Translations

-**Deklan** (Gvar) : *noun.* a substance used to help start fires popular in the desert regions of the Eastern Continent made primarily of tree sap.
+**Deklan** (Gvar: "deh-CLAHN") : *noun.* a substance used to help start fires popular in the desert regions of the Eastern Continent made primarily of tree sap.
 It lights with the addition of a small amount of water, often in the form of saliva.
 It is too volatile for most regions because of the humidity.

-**Diblin** (Gvar: di-BLEEN) : *noun.* moon mouse; a medium sized desert rodent with large ears, usually around 9 cm long.
+**Diblin** (Gvar: "dee-BLEEN") : *noun.* moon mouse; a medium sized desert rodent with large ears, usually around 9 cm long.

-**Min Vigin** (Tyanipem: "meen vi-ghin") : *noun.* a species of person known for being strongly connected with nature and
+**Min Vigin** (Tyanipem: "meen vee-gheen") : *noun.* a species of person known for being strongly connected with nature, generally pretty quiet, and adverse to violence.
+They have long lifespans and grow to around 1.4 meters on average.